Generic Name: Urofollitropin (yoor oh fol li TROE pin)

 - Vaginal bleeding that is not normal.

-- Ovarian hyperstimulation syndrome (OHSS) is a very bad side effect that may happen in some women who use urofollitropin.
-Call your doctor right away if you have very bad stomach pain or bloating; very upset stomach, throwing up, or loose stools (diarrhea); a big weight gain; shortness of breath; or change in how much urine is passed.
+- Ovarian hyperstimulation syndrome (OHSS) is a severe side effect that may happen in some women who use urofollitropin.
+Call your doctor right away if you have severe stomach pain or bloating; very upset stomach, throwing up, or diarrhea; a big weight gain; shortness of breath; or change in how much urine is passed.